fieldtrip/website/development/project/code_review.md

 ### 9.2.
 Analysis function with preamble and postamble v2

-What the analysis function would look like with the v2 of preamble / postamlbe
+What the analysis function would look like with the v2 of preamble / postamble

     function [outputs] = ft_important_analysis_final(cfg, inputs)